APOTCALYPSE

 But on the night of Danni’s 18th birthday, Kyleigh got an offer she couldn’t refuse – a date with the bogan Casanova, Trevor.
 Her efforts to delay their departure saw Danni chuck a wobbly, which turned into a friendship-ending fight and the outing of Danni’s secret plan to never return.
 The fallout was Chernobyl-level cooked.

-Only problem?
-Her car’s cactus.
 But guess who’s also headed north – Kyleigh.
-She’s on a mission to find Trevor who did a runner at the mere mention of the M word: marriage.
+She’s on a mission to find Trevor, who did a runner at the mere mention of the M word.
+Not murder!
+Marriage.

 And these aren’t your average garden-variety biters.
 They don’t want brains – they want connection.
 They lick.
 They grope, they probe the orifices of their victims because this isn't just a disease: it's a twisted form of attachment – Danni's worst nightmare.
 While the zoms are all over Kyleigh like a rash, they seem to have a weird aversion to Danni.